-Conclusions: The present study serves as a novel and innovative exploration of the relationship between past traumatic experiences and current vocal function, quality, and body perception.
-Findings are expected to clarify relationships between voice and trauma, further explore the clinical presumption that the voice represents an underlying "vulnerable body pathway" to stress, and will serve to hone future research methods in this arena.
+Conclusions: The present study serves as a novel and innovative exploration of the relationship between past traumatic experiences and current vocal quality and voice-related somatic complaints.
+Although cepstral measures of dysphonia may lack sensitivity for identifying past trauma, preliminary findings do support a relationship between voice and trauma, specifically, with regards to the larynx as an underlying "vulnerable body pathway" in which stress can distinctly manifest.